QR code: License

 The text QR Code itself is a registered trademark and wordmark of Denso Wave Incorporated.
 In UK, the trademark is registered as E921775, the term QR Code, with a filing date of 3 September 1998.
 The UK version of the trademark is based on the Kabushiki Kaisha Denso (DENSO CORPORATION) trademark, filed as Trademark 000921775, the term QR Code, on 3 September 1998 and registered on 16 December 1999 with the European Union OHIM (Office for Harmonization in the Internal Market).

 The U.S. Trademark for the term QR Code is Trademark 2435991 and was filed on 29 September 1998 with an amended registration date of 13 March 2001, assigned to Denso Corporation.
+In South Korea, trademark application filed on 18 November 2011 was refused on 20 March 2012, because the Korean Intellectual Property Office viewed that the phrase was genericized among South Korean people to refer to matrix barcodes in general.

 Risks

 The only context in which common QR codes can carry executable data is the URL data type.
-These URLs may host JavaScript code, which can be used to exploit vulnerabilities in applications on the host system, such as the reader, the web browser or the image viewer, since a reader will typically send the data to the application associated with the data type used by the QR code.
+These URLs may host JavaScript code, which can be used to exploit vulnerabilities in applications on the host system, such as the reader, the web browser, or the image viewer, since a reader will typically send the data to the application associated with the data type used by the QR code.

 In the case of no software exploits, malicious QR codes combined with a permissive reader can still put a computer's contents and user's privacy at risk.
 This practice is known as "attagging", a portmanteau of "attack tagging".
 They are easily created and can be affixed over legitimate QR codes.
 On a smartphone, the reader's permissions may allow use of the camera, full Internet access, read/write contact data, GPS, read browser history, read/write local storage, and global system changes.

 Risks include linking to dangerous web sites with browser exploits, enabling the microphone/camera/GPS, and then streaming those feeds to a remote server, analysis of sensitive data (passwords, files, contacts, transactions), and sending email/SMS/IM messages or packets for DDoS as part of a botnet, corrupting privacy settings, stealing identity, and even containing malicious logic themselves such as JavaScript or a virus.
 These actions could occur in the background while the user is only seeing the reader opening a seemingly harmless web page.
 In Russia, a malicious QR code caused phones that scanned it to send premium texts at a fee of $6 each.
-QR codes have also been linked to scams in which stickers are placed on parking meters, posing as quick payment options, as seen in Austin, San Antonio and Boston, among other cities across the United States and Australia.
+QR codes have also been linked to scams in which stickers are placed on parking meters and other devices, posing as quick payment options, as seen in Austin, San Antonio and Boston, among other cities across the United States and Australia.